18Dominik/OneTimePad/README.md

 # OneTimePad
-Decrypting cipher texts that uses One Time Pad
+Decrypting cipher texts that use One Time Pad